-- One ADC with 12-bit resolution
+- Two ADCs with 12-bit resolution

-- 2 Msps sample rate
+- 2 Msps sample rate for each ADC

 - Signed and Unsigned conversions

-- · 4 result registers with individual input channel control
+- · 4 result registers with individual input channel control for each ADC

-- 12 single ended inputs
+- 8 single ended inputs for each ADC

-- 8x4 differential inputs
+- 8x4 differential inputs for each ADC

 - · 4 internal inputs:

 - Integrated Temperature Sensor

 - DAC Output

 - VCC voltage divided by 10

 - Bandgap voltage

 - Software selectable gain of 2, 4, 8, 16, 32 or 64

-- Selectable accuracy of 8- or 12-bit.
+- Software selectable resolution of 8- or 12-bit.

 - Internal or External Reference selection

-- · Event triggered conversion for accurate timing
+- Event triggered conversion for accurate timing

 - DMA transfer of conversion results

 - Interrupt/Event on compare result

-XMEGA A4 devices have one Analog to Digital Converter (ADC), see Figure 24-1 on page 42.
+XMEGA A3 devices have two Analog to Digital Converters (ADC), see Figure 24-1 on page 41.
+The two ADC modules can be operated simultaneously, individually or synchronized.

 The ADC converts analog voltages to digital values.
 The ADC has 12-bit resolution and is capable of converting up to 2 million samples per second.
-The input selection is flexible, and both single-ended and differential measurements can be performed.
-The ADC can provide both signed and unsigned results, and an optional gain stage is available to increase the dynamic range of the ADC.
+The input selection is flexible, and both single-ended and differential measurements can be done.
+For differential measurements an optional gain stage is available to increase the dynamic range.
+In addition several internal signal inputs are available.
+The ADC can provide both signed and unsigned results.